01 of 06

 Knit every stitch across the row, then turn your work and knit every stitch across that row.
 Repeat this process to work in garter stitch.

-Unlike stockinette stitch, which tends to curl, the edges of garter stitch stay flat, which is great for knitting items without adding edging or other finishing.
+Unlike stockinette stitch, which tends to curl, the edges of the garter stitch stay flat, which is great for knitting items without adding edging or other finishing.
 However, the edges aren't especially smooth.
 With an extra step as you work, you can create a nice finish on the garter stitch.

 To make the edge even, start the row of garter stitch with a slip stitch, transferring the stitch purlwise.
 Then knit every stitch across the rest of the row.
 Repeat this for every row.

 Note: Working garter stitch by knitting every row only works on standard needles.
-If you want to create garter stitch on circular needles working in the round, you need to make a few adjustments.
+If you want to create a garter stitch on circular needles working in the round, you need to make a few adjustments.